Newlyweds told friends about a ‘creepy guy’ at their Utah campsite. Five days later, they were found shot dead.

 “They thought there was a weirdo, creepy guy,” Calvert told The Post.

-The next Monday, Turner failed to show up for work at McDonald’s.
+The next Monday, Turner did not show up for work at McDonald’s.
 Officers searched a camping area at nearby Warner Lake but did not find Turner or Schulte, according to Hackwell.

 Meanwhile, amateur search crews mobilized on the ground in Moab.
 Calvert said she began posting on social media, asking for help locating the missing women.
 A family acquaintance reached out and offered to start looking.